-The dream of 'peace in our time' in Middle East died on Monday
+The dream of 'peace in our time' in Mideast died Monday

 It was an illusion.

-This Monday, May 14, 2018, was the day the last, fleeting remnants of that illusion finally died.
+This Monday, May 14, 2018 was the day the last, fleeting remnants of that illusion finally died.

 On the same day Israeli troops killed more than 50 Palestinians taking part in what they called the Great March of Return, Israel and American leaders studiously ignored the bloodbath in Gaza and celebrated the inauguration of the US Embassy in Jerusalem.

 The split television screens encapsulated the absurdity of it all.
 On one side, vivid images of volleys of tear gas, thick black smoke billowing from burning tires, panicked medics rushing away the wounded and the dead.
 On the other, elegantly dressed Americans and Israelis heaped praise on one another, called it a historic occasion, with barely a nod to the madness afoot an hour and a half's drive away.